 However, the system design phase must also address the initiation and finalization of the system.
+This is addressed by a set of new uses cases called administration use cases

 - Initialization - Describes how the system is brought from an non initialized state to steady-state ("startup use cases"). - Termination - Describes what resources are cleaned up and which systems are notified upon termination ("termination use cases"). - Failure - Many possible causes: Bugs, errors, external problems (power supply). - Good system design foresees fatal failures ("failure use cases").